-The Solemnity of the Most Holy Body and Blood of Christ (Year C)
+Solemnity of the Body and Blood of Christ (Year A)

 Eucharist - “Source and Summit of the Church’s Life and Mission”

 “The feast of Corpus Christi invites us to renew each year the wonder and joy of this wondrous gift of the Lord which is the Eucharist,” so Pope Francis reminded us during the Angelus, in Saint Peter’s Square, Saturday, 23 June 2019.
-Therefore, we celebrate with joy this Solemnity of the Most Holy Body and Blood of Christ, which is fixed after the Sunday of the Holy Trinity (Thursday according to ancient tradition, in some countries such as the Vatican or Poland, Sunday in other countries such as Italy or Vietnam).
+Therefore, we celebrate with joy this Solemnity of the Most Holy Body and Blood of Christ, which is fixed after the Sunday of the Holy Trinity (Thursday according to ancient tradition, in some countries such as the Vatican, Sunday in other countries such as Italy or Vietnam).
 From this succession of feasts the Eucharist emerges as “a free gift of the Blessed Trinity,” just as Pope Benedict XVI called it in his Apostolic Exhortation Sacramentum Caritatis precisely “on the Eucharist as the Source and Summit of the Church’s Life and Mission,” as stated in the title.
 I would like to invite all to reread this beautiful document for a proper review and deepening of the Eucharistic mystery (perhaps also consulting the Catechism of the Catholic Church on the subject).
-Here, we focus on three interesting aspects from a missionary perspective, following the logical thread of some peculiar details of the Gospel of the Mass.
+Here, we focus on three interesting aspects from a missionary perspective.

-Therefore, Jesus’ mission of proclaiming the Gospel even in “inopportune time” (to use St. Paul’s expression) continues, despite physical fatigue.
-The multiplication of bread is then inserted in this context of Jesus’ tireless mission for the Kingdom of God.
-And it all begins with the beautiful welcoming action, a sign of limitless love, to the point of forgetting oneself to serve others.
+This declaration of Jesus (“I am the living bread that came down from heaven”) is part of his long speech after the multiplication of the bread.
+It must be remembered that the multiplication of bread is inserted in the context of Jesus’ tireless mission for the Kingdom of God.
+It all begins with the beautiful welcoming action, a sign of limitless love, to the point of forgetting oneself to serve others (cf. Lk 9:10-11).
 In fact, the parallel passage in the Gospel of Mark made it clear that at that moment, “[Jesus] saw the vast crowd, his heart was moved with pity for them, for they were like sheep without a shepherd; and he began to teach them many things”(Mk 6:34).

 Furthermore, as underlined by the Lucan account, before feeding the people with bread, Jesus had taught them the things of God until the waning of the day!
 In this way, on that memorable day, the bread He shared with the crowd was not only the material one made of barley or wheat, but also and above all, that of the Word of God.
 Jesus offers a “complete” care for the people, giving all of himself in the mission.